Adding Images to Events

 • Copyright is meant to capture any credits or usage-rights information associated with the image.
 Historical timelines, in particular, often contain images from various copyrighted sources, and this lets you preserve that information within the document itself.

-If you select an image and press ?, or choose View > Show Details from the menu, a popover will appear with the summary and the title of the associated event.
+If you select an image and open its Details view with View ▸ Show Details, that view will contain the summary text and the title of the associated event.

 When pasting an image from the Web, or from a file, TimeStory attempts to infer as much of this as possible; for example, the website’s address will go into the Source field, and a Web image usually has alternative text, which goes into Summary.